Sampling-Based Constrained Motion Planning with Products of Experts: Appendix

 \subsubsection{Planar-pushing:}

 We have modeled the robot end-effector as a 2D point mass under the control of a velocity controller.
-For each object, we have utilized distinct parameters, detailed in Table \ref{tab:exp_data}, and is subjected to unique cost functions, elaborated upon subsequently.
+For each object, we have utilized distinct parameters, detailed in Table \ref{tab:exp_data}, and is subjected to unique cost functions, elaborated upon subsequently. { For Expert~2, however, all objects share the same feasibility distribution